 Enter Passphrase

 The standard boot will continue right after you enter the correct passphrase.
-Make sure you remember it or write it down somewhere safe because if you forget it, let's say that retrieving your data will be virtually impossible.
-With this, we will finish this guide.
+Make sure you remember it or write it down somewhere safe because if you forget it, retrieving your data will be virtually impossible.
+We will finish this guide with this.
 I hope you liked it, and many thanks for reading.

 Leave a Comment